AdityaSaraf/primeapeNLP/README.md

 'Next week, the Greens will be moving to subpoena the missing documents, using the upper House call-for-papers process,' he said.
 ```

-This is a tradeoff that we are not able to measure - the default option is to respect line breaks in the original DailyMail & CNN dataset.
+This is a tradeoff that we are not able to measure, so the default option is to respect line breaks in the original DailyMail & CNN dataset.

 -----